RobertAhlin/emx/README.md

 If you're logged in a user, viewing the details of an event and you have an approved sign up.
 There is an option to edit the sign up.<br>
 Next to your sign up is a blue icon for edit your sign up.<br>
 <img src="readmefiles/edit_sign_up_01.jpg" alt="Image example of edit sign up icon."><br>
 Click on the edit icon to open the sign up data in a new form.
 Here the user can edit first name, last name and transponder number.
 But not the start number.
-As the start number is concidered to be set when the sign up is approved the user can not edit it.
-Cause in real life this start number will be locked in to the official start list to identify the rider.
+As the start number is concidered to be set when the sign up is approved the user cannot edit it.
+Cause in real life this start number will be locked into the official start list to identify the rider.
 The "Cancel" button will just take the user back in browser's history one step.
 Eg. to the event that was previously viewed.<br>
 <img src="readmefiles/edit_sign_up_02.jpg" alt="Image example of editing a sign up."><br>
 When saving changes.
 The form will update the sign up and give the user a message of success.<br>
 <img src="readmefiles/edit_sign_up_03.jpg" alt="Image example of a saved sign up."><br>